aplosdev/aplos/docs/guide/index.md

 Aplós is a user-friendly template for Vitepress that allows you to quickly set up and customize your website.
 In just a few simple steps, you can configure the template to match your preferences.
 Let's walk through the process:

-> [!TIP] Tip
-> Use the navigation on the left to jump to an specific section.

 [[toc]]

 ## Initialization